Ashton Court: Architecture

-In the early 19th century, the house was given a 300 ft long facade in an attempt to provide some uniformity and some classical grandeur.
+In the early 19th century, the house was given a 300 ft long façade in an attempt to provide some uniformity and some classical grandeur.
 However even here, the architecture does not remain faithful to a single style.
-At the centre of this facade is a much altered Tudor gatehouse, probably built in the 16th century as a portal to the 14th-century manor house.
-In order to create the long facade, the existing stables, to the right of the gatehouse, were converted to domestic use and given seven bays of Gothic mullioned windows.
+At the centre of this façade is a much altered Tudor gatehouse, probably built in the 16th century as a portal to the 14th-century manor house.
+In order to create the long façade, the existing stables, to the right of the gatehouse, were converted to domestic use and given seven bays of Gothic mullioned windows.
 To the left of the gatehouse, the flanking south-west wing is of a different style.

-This classically designed wing has been attributed to Inigo Jones, but without supporting evidence; as with a similar attribution at Brympton d'Evercy, also in Somerset, it seems to be based solely on the alternating segmental and pointed pediments over the groundfloor windows, and ignoring the irregularities in their spacings and placings, which Jones is unlikely to have countenanced.
+This classically designed wing has been attributed to Inigo Jones, but without supporting evidence; as with a similar attribution at Brympton d'Evercy, also in Somerset, it seems to be based solely on the alternating segmental and pointed pediments over the ground floor windows, and ignoring the irregularities in their spacings and placings, which Jones is unlikely to have countenanced.

-To give the long facade with its two wings of contrasting architectural styles a uniting, common feature, the third story of oval windows of the left-hand wings, which was then topped with a Jacobean balustrade was repeated above the Gothic right-hand wing; however, inexplicably the attempt at classical unity was broken by the use of castellations instead of a balustrade on the right-hand side.
-Overall, its length, contrasting styles, high gatehouse and lack of symmetry give the facade a collegiate rather than domestic appearance.
-The focal point of the facade, the gatehouse, has multi-faceted turrets at its corners, In 1885, the gatehouse was given a Gothic makeover, which included raising its height and adding the fan vaulting to the ceiling of the passage leading, not to a great base court, as such grandiose architectural feature would suggest, but to a small glazed inner courtyard (the Winter Garden).
+To give the long façade with its two wings of contrasting architectural styles a uniting, common feature, the third story of oval windows of the left-hand wings, which was then topped with a Jacobean balustrade was repeated above the Gothic right-hand wing; however, inexplicably the attempt at classical unity was broken by the use of castellation instead of a balustrade on the right-hand side.
+Overall, its length, contrasting styles, high gatehouse and lack of symmetry give the façade a collegiate rather than domestic appearance.
+The focal point of the façade, the gatehouse, has multi-faceted turrets at its corners, In 1885, the gatehouse was given a Gothic makeover, which included raising its height and adding the fan vaulting to the ceiling of the passage leading, not to a great base court, as such grandiose architectural features would suggest, but to a small glazed inner courtyard (the Winter Garden).
 The north wing was included in the remodelling work of 1805 and given ogee headed windows in the delicate Strawberry Hill Gothic style, popular at turn of the 19th century; it was a forerunner of the more medieval ecclesiastical Gothic style that was to characterise the architecture of the 19th century, and employed at Ashton Court during the 1885 alterations.
+The interior also contains important Gothic decorative schemes; Andrew Foyle, writing in his Pevsner City Guide, Bristol, published in 2004, described the dining room in the north-west wing as, "perhaps the most important surviving Gothic interior in Bristol".
+Foyle also noted the interior's poor state of repair; the dining room was "badly decayed", the Long Gallery "gutted", and his overall impression of the house, "exciting, puzzling, neglected and intensely sad".